 Garam masala is India’s ubiquitous spice blend, the pinch that adds flavor at pretty much any stage during a dish’s evolution, from cooking pot to table.
-The name simply means “warm spice blend” and like many seasoning blends, will vary from region to region and from cook to cook.
-This garam masala recipe is from Preeti Mistry, former chef and owner of Juhu Beach Club.
+The name simply means “warm spice blend,” and like many seasoning blends, its recipe varies from region to region and from cook to cook.

 Mistry’s garam masala is comprised of nine spices:

-- Cumin: Nutty and pungent, with a richness that seems almost oily.
+- Cumin: Nutty and pungent, this spice has a richness that seems almost oily.

-- Fennel: The best fennel seeds (licorice-sweet and green as fresh hay) are from India’s Lucknow region.
+- Fennel: The best fennel seeds are licorice-sweet and green as fresh hay, hailing from from India’s Lucknow region.

-- Cassia: The bark is thicker, harder, and less flaky than true cinnamon, and the taste is less sweet.
+- Cassia: This bark is thicker, harder, and less flaky than true cinnamon, and the taste is less sweet.
 “There’s a certain amount of bitterness and aggressiveness,” Mistry says.

 - Chiles: Use clean-tasting dried chiles here.
-Mistry uses chiles de arbol, though Indian Kashmiri chiles (less spicy than arbols—they’re pictured above) also work well.
+Mistry uses chiles de arbol, though Indian Kashmiri chiles (which are less spicy than arbols) also work well.

 Other spices that often show up in garam masala include nutmeg, mace, and bay leaves.
-(Mistry thinks their preference for coriander and cumin gives away their family’s roots in the western Indian state of Gujarat, where the spice blend dhana jeera is king.)
+(Mistry’s preference for coriander and cumin reflects a family history from the western Indian state of Gujarat, where the spice blend dhana jeera is king.)

-No matter what specific blend of spices you settle on, these four tips are essential for making the most of them and creating the best-testing spice blend possible:
+No matter what specific blend of spices you settle on, these four tips are essential for making the most of them and creating the best-testing garam masala possible.

-You can’t cook good Indian food with stale spices (this is basically true of any cuisine).
-Spices are the soul of a dish, the things that give it resonance, so sourcing good ones is essential.
+You can’t cook good Indian food with stale spices.
+(Probably true of any cuisine.)
+Spices are the soul of a dish, the elements that give it resonance — so sourcing good ones is essential.

 “If a spice has been sitting around, either in the store or in some warehouse before it even gets to the store, it becomes this homogenous thing,” Mistry says.
 “You just can’t taste it.”

-So make sure you start with fresh, good-quality, preferably whole spices—if you’re unsure of the turnover at local stores, try an online purveyor like one of the following:
+For top-notch garam masala, make sure you start with fresh, high-quality spices — preferably in their whole (not ground) form.
+If you’re unsure of the turnover at local stores, try a trusted online purveyor like one of the following:

-If you’d rather use a pre-made garam masala blend, buy that from a reputable source with high turnover (so you know it’s as fresh as possible) too.
+If you’d rather use a pre-made garam masala blend, buy from a reputable source with high turnover to ensure it’s as fresh as possible.
 And if you go this route, Mistry suggests upping the smoke and spice by adding 1/2 teaspoon each smoked paprika and cayenne pepper to your store-bought blend.

 Toasting your spices intensifies their flavor and can be done either in the oven or on the stovetop.

-For oven toasting, spread out your spices in a single layer on a rimmed baking sheet and bake at 350 degrees Fahrenheit until fragrant and hot, about 8 minutes.
-Pay special attention to the chiles in this mix—they’ll darken, but don’t let them burn!
+For oven toasting, spread out your spices in a single layer on a rimmed baking sheet and bake at 350°F(180°C) until fragrant and hot, about 8 minutes.
+Pay special attention to the chiles in this mix — they’ll darken, but don’t let them burn!

-For toasting on the stovetop rather than in the oven, spread the whole spices into a dry sauté pan large enough to hold them in a single layer.
-Toast over medium heat until the spices are fragrant and the chiles brittle but not burned, about 5 minutes.
+For toasting on the stovetop, spread the whole spices into a dry sauté pan large enough to hold them in a single layer.
+Toast over medium heat until the spices are fragrant and the chiles are brittle but not burned, about 5 minutes.

-Whichever method you use, dump the toasted spices into a cool bowl to stop them from carrying over and edging into bitter, burnt territory; a chilled metal bowl is best for this.
+Whichever method you use, dump the toasted spices into a cool bowl to stop them from edging into bitter, burnt territory.
+(A chilled metal bowl is best.)

 Process the toasted spices in batches in a dedicated spice grinder or a coffee grinder you keep for the purpose.
+(Spiced coffee can be great, but not necessarily the flavor you’re going for every morning.)
 Since motorized grinders can easily overheat, chill it in the freezer before grinding so the blades are nice and cool.

-A mortar and pestle will also work, but will take longer and won’t grind as finely.
+A good old-fashioned mortar and pestle will also work, but will take longer and won’t grind as finely.

-Sometimes a chunkier mix is desirable (like if you’re making dukkah to use as a crust or dip), but for this garam masala you want to grind the spices as finely as possible.
+Sometimes a chunkier mix is desirable (like if you’re making dukkah to use as a crust or dip), but for this garam masala you’ll want to grind the spices as finely as possible.

-Once you’ve made your mix, use it within three days—nothing loses its pungency like ground spices.
-(If you are storing it for any length of time, be sure it’s in an air-tight container away from heat and light.)
+Once you’ve made your mix, use it within 3 days — nothing loses its pungency like ground spices.
+(If you’re storing it for any length of time, be sure it’s in an air-tight container away from heat and light.)